SPEAKERS

 Professor, Faculty of Health Sciences, University of Maribor, Slovenia

-Professor, Usher Institute, University of Edinburgh, Slovenia
+Honorary Fellow, Usher Institute, University of Edinburgh, UK

 This workshop will introduce nursing students to the application of Artificial Intelligence (AI) and Large Language Models (LLMs) in nursing research, with a focus on literature reviews.
 It will cover the formulation of PICOT questions, the use of AI for supporting quality appraisal, and methods of information extraction.
 A hands-on exercise will provide participants with practical experience in applying AI tools within the research process.
 The session will aim to familiarize students with emerging approaches that will enhance efficiency, accuracy, and critical appraisal skills in evidence-based nursing practice.